WTB Convict Review

 With a name like Convict, it would be easy to write a whole review about WTB's new gravity oriented tire that is based solely around what it's in jail for, like, the Convict got a life sentence for killing trail… We'll try and shy away from that, but forgive us if we drop in one or two of those hilarious little quips.
 The Convict is a newer tire in WTB's lineup, designed to meet the demands downhill and enduro riders.
 With a super beefy tread and their thick Tough casing, it's clear that this tire is focused on traction, cornering grip, and durability.
 We brought the Convict into the test to see how it compares to the other burly gravity-oriented tires.
 We tested it primarily as a front tire, and put it through its paces on a variety of trail types and surfaces, mostly rocky and pretty loose, around the Lake Tahoe area.
-Read on to find out how it stacks up against the competition.

-The Convict begs to be ridden aggressively and it rewards the rider who dives into corners and leans the bike over with predictable and unflinching grip.
-This unwavering and confidence inspiring cornering grip is due to the stout row of tall alternating rectangular and L-shaped side knobs supported by the tire's Tough casing.
+The Convict begs to be ridden aggressively, and it rewards the rider who dives into corners and leans the bike over with predictable and unflinching grip.
+This unwavering and confidence-inspiring cornering grip is due to the stout row of tall alternating rectangular and L-shaped side knobs supported by the tire's Tough casing.

 The Convict is top of the heap when it comes to cornering, right up there with our Editor's Choice Award-winning Maxxis Minion DHF and nearly as good as our Top Pick for Gravity Riders, the Maxxis Assegai.
-While they share the same high score, the Assegai edges out the Convict slightly for its better grip in the transitional zone and super sticky MaxxGrip rubber.

-The Convict has great pedaling traction, and again this is due to the super aggressive tread design.
+The Convict has great pedaling traction, and again this is due to the super-aggressive tread design.
 Those tall and wide center tread knobs work like paddles to propel you forward as you pedal through just about anything, firm or loose, they push you right along.
-Their squared off edges and siping helps grab onto rocks and hard surfaces and the lugs dig deep in loose and chunder-y conditions.
+Their squared-off edges and siping helps grab onto rocks, and hard surfaces, and the lugs dig deep in loose and chunder-y conditions.
 It can also hold its own in wet conditions, it may not have all the bite of a tire like the Schwalbe Magic Mary with its tall open-spaced square tread knobs, but the wide rectangular paddles bite reasonably well in mud and are quick to clear it as well.

 This traction comes at the expense of rolling resistance, and in this case, you can't have it both ways.
 Other tires, like the Schwalbe Hans Dampf, also have great pedal traction due to the multitude of smaller squared off knobs of its tread, yet roll quite a bit faster due to the closer spacing of them.
 The Convict is suitable for use as either a front or rear tire, we're more inclined to run the Convict as a front tire, to enjoy its incredible cornering and braking traction, and pair it with something a little faster rolling in the rear.

 You'd be correct in assuming the Convict has a lot of rolling resistance.
 Any tire with huge, widely spaced, paddle-shaped center tread like this is bound to roll a little slower than most.
 That's the trade-off for the immense braking and pedal traction that it delivers.
 That said, the Fast Rolling version we tested has firmer rubber on the center tread that rolls slightly faster than its High Grip sibling.
-All of the center tread knobs on the Convict are ramped on their front edge which does help somewhat in easing them into the trail surface as the tire rolls along, but the size and spacing of the aggressive tread just rolls more slowly than most of the other tires in this test.
+All of the center tread knobs on the Convict are ramped on their front edge which does help somewhat in easing them into the trail surface as the tire rolls along, but the size and spacing of the aggressive tread rolls more slowly than most of the other tires in this test.
 Both the Maxxis Assegai and the Schwalbe Magic Mary have similarly meaty tread designs, although the Magic Mary is the slowest rolling of the bunch due to its more open spacing and lack of ramped edges.

 The Tough Fast Rolling version of the Convict we tested is very durable.
 WTB's Fast Rolling tread compound uses what they call Dual DNA, a harder durometer rubber in the center tread paired with softer rubber on the side knobs for enhanced traction and grip.
 The idea is that the center tread will roll faster and wear less quickly than on the High Grip version that uses their Gravity DNA and softer rubber all around.
 In theory, the Fast Rolling compound will wear less quickly, especially on the center tread where the majority of your pedaling and braking traction comes from, and you won't sacrifice much in the way of cornering grip.
-In our testing, we determined this to be the case, as the center tread still looks quite good, although we're beginning to the see the typical signs of wear on the inside of the side knobs in the form of erosion and pitting.
+In our testing, we determined this to be the case, as the center tread still looks quite good, although we're beginning to see the typical signs of wear on the inside of the side knobs in the form of erosion and pitting.

-The Tough casing of the Convict consists of a full 2 layers of casing that runs from bead to bead.
+The Tough casing of the Convict consists of a full two layers of casing that runs from bead to bead.
 It feels very thick to the touch and offers a high level of sidewall support.
 We experienced no issues with the casing of the Convict despite plenty of abrasion from rocky obstacles and the occasional hit to the rim while playing with lower tire pressure.
 These things are burly and can stand up to some serious abuse.
 The only other tire that has an even beefier feel is the Maxxis Assegai with its DH casing.

 The Convict is a great option for non-weight conscious riders who value cornering grip, braking traction, and durability above all else.
-We'd recommend this heavyweight tire for the gravity-focused crowd who spend their days riding lifts or shuttling, although it's certainly worthy as an aggressive trail riding tire if you don't mind pedaling the extra weight around.
+We'd recommend this heavyweight tire for the gravity-focused crowd who spend their days riding lifts or shuttling.
+However, it's certainly worthy as an aggressive trail riding tire if you don't mind pedaling the extra weight around.
 Testers found they preferred it as a front tire where they reaped the benefits of its cornering and braking abilities the most, paired with something a little faster rolling in the rear.
 It was a close battle for our Top Pick for Gravity Riders Award, and in the end, it was the Maxxis Assegai that just barely took the top spot.
 That said, the Convict holds its own and does so at a lower price.

 The WTB Convict is only available for 27.5" wheels in a 2.5" width.
 It comes in both Light and Tough (tested) casings.
-In the Light casing it comes in only the High Grip rubber compound, while the Tough casing is offered in both Fast Rolling (tested) and High Grip options.
+In the Light casing, it comes in only the High Grip rubber compound, while the Tough casing is offered in both Fast Rolling (tested) and High Grip options.